AlzoPalzo/favorite-language-test/README.md

 ## How does it work?
 The program looks at up to 50 of the most recently created public repositories by a user via the Github API.
 It will then add up the most commonly used language for each repository and find the most used language and declare that as the favorite in most cases.
-The program makes the assumption that nobody likes programming in C and so will pick a different language if another is available.
+The program makes the assumption that nobody likes programming in C even if it is the most common and so will pick a different language if another is available.
 The program also assumes that Python is the best language because... it is, so any user that has a Python heavy repository will be assumed to have Python as their favorite language.

 ## How do I use it?
 The program is very simple to run.